Aaron-yay/Experiment-2-ECE-2112/README.md

 # Problem 2: Divisible by 3 problem:
 for this problem I first had to initialize an array that contained the elements from 1 to 100.
-I achieved this by using the np.arange (single r) function and inputting the 1st and last element, along with the interval or increment np.arange(1, 101, 1)
+I achieved this by using the np.arange (single r) function and inputting the 1st and last element, along with the interval or increment:

+np.arange(1, 101, 1)

-the next step was to turn it into a 10x10 array so I used the resize function which produced the output of a desirable 10x10 array np.resize(10,10)
+the next step was to turn it into a 10x10 array so I used the resize function which produced the output of a desirable 10x10 array:

+np.resize(10,10)

-next, I needed to get the square of all the elements of the array, so I just multiplied it to itself to make sure the operation is as simple as possible
+next, I needed to get the square of all the elements of the array, so I just multiplied it to itself to make sure the operation is as simple as possible:

 Y = Y*Y

-before starting the code, I printed out the entire array again to make sure its still in the square form of the numbers from 1 to 100
+before starting the code, I printed out the entire array again to make sure its still in the square form of the numbers from 1 to 100:

 Y

-finally, I declared a new variable, f, to act as my counter for finding the number of numbers divisible by 3 f = 0
+finally, I declared a new variable, f, to act as my counter for finding the number of numbers divisible by 3:

+f = 0

-with a bit of googling, experimenting, and note-referencing, I was able to make a nested for loop that will iterate over the entire array and increase the value of the variable f by 1 whenever it encounters a number divisible by 3. for y in Y:
+with a bit of googling, experimenting, and note-referencing, I was able to make a nested for loop that will iterate over the entire array and increase the value of the variable f by 1 whenever it encounters a number divisible by 3.

+for y in Y:
     for x in y:
         if x % 3 == 0: